tseringlamanyc/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+Both edgar.name and jason.name will be "Jason" because its pointing to the same object.

 ## Question 4